 Another one in the same risky but powerful category of hangover cures is swimming in very cold water.
 This will again increase blood flow and shock the body out of hangover!
 I'm not sure for what reason, but I can feel the effect of the endorphins after swimming in cold water as well, it makes you feel on top of the world!
 Even cold showers can give you a milder version of this effect.

 Always keep in mind when swimming in cold water, however, that you should cool off before going in.
 Don't ever jump into cold water straight from running, from sauna, from hot sunshine, or when your body is hot for any reason.
 This can really cause a heart attack even in a healthy person.
 When I go swimming in the winter in Finland (through a hole in the ice) I come out of the sauna, sit outside with a towel for 5 minutes to cool off, and then walk over to the frozen sea to dip in for a few seconds.
+Never do it alone and always is quite shallow water.
 This is perfectly safe for most people who are in good health, though such extremely cold water is not recommended in a hangover.

 Other ways to help the blood and lymph move, and so to provide a part of a remedy for hangover, would be skin brushing.
-Additionally, other techniques such as massage, deep breathing, stretching and yoga may help as well, although these are subtler methods than vigorous exercise.
+Additionally, other techniques such as massage, deep breathing, stretching, yoga and walking outdoors (especially if the weather is cold!) may help as well, although these are subtler methods than vigorous exercise.